-PRE-CALCULUS 2564 (PRECAL)
+PRE-CALCULUS: ALGEBRA 2564 (PRECAL AL)

 Pre-Calculus extends the foundations of algebra and functions developed in previous courses to new functions, including exponential and logarithmic functions, and to higher-level sequences and series.
 The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
 Pre-Calculus is made up of five strands: Polar Coordinates and Complex Numbers; Functions; Quadratic, Polynomial, and Rational Equations and Functions; Exponential and Logarithmic Equations and Functions; and Parametric Equations.
 Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide students with strong foundations for calculus and other higher-level math courses.
 The eight Process Standards for Mathematics apply throughout the course.
-Together with the content standards, the Process Standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.